PRODUCTS & INNOVATION

 Having helped shape today’s modern medical diagnostics industry, Abbott knows that tomorrow’s testing systems and blood screening technologies must build on today’s high standards set by doctors and patients.

 Because 70 percent of critical decisions leverage a test result, being a leader in this area carries an obligation to get it right and quickly perform those tests in a cost-effective, accurate way for providers.
-For Abbott shareholders, the company’s strength in diagnostics has helped fuel years of financial stability and is poised to help increase its growth rate.
+For Abbott shareholders, the health technology company’s strength in diagnostics has helped fuel years of financial stability and is poised to help increase its sustainable growth rate.

 “Diagnostics has been our most consistent growth business over the past several years,” said Miles D. White, chairman and chief executive, to investors on a call with analysts.
 In Abbott’s unveiling of life-changing technologies that drive sustainable growth, the diagnostic testing area will play an even larger role in patient care and shareholder return1.